StackExchange/blackbox/README.md

 How to submit bugs or ask questions?
 ====================================

-We welcome questions, bug reports and feedback!
+We welcome questions, bug reports, and feedback!

 The best place to start is to join the [blackbox-project mailing list](https://groups.google.com/d/forum/blackbox-project) and ask there.